EriksonBahr/BlazorCalendar/BlazorCalendar/README.md

 - [ ] AddEvent component is floating over the calendar
 - [ ] Add more animations to the calendar components
 - [ ] Events won't be saved if the user don't select a day
+- [ ] Add how many events are available when resizing the screen for mobo aps

 ## Credits